 Many studies and clinical trials have examined the efficacy and safety of Lemon Balm.
 A few are listed below; please click the links for a PDF of the study.

 Lemon Balm's History and Benefits - A summary of the historical use and studied benefits of lemon balm.

-Lemon Balm's Uses and Pharmacology - An overview of lemon's balm's active constituents and studies on anxiety, stress and other conditions.
+Lemon Balm's Uses and Pharmacology - An overview of lemon's balm's active constituents and studies on stress and other conditions.